10 September 2022 – 29 January 2023

 Artist talk on Saturday, 10 September at 1pm with Susanna Jablonski and Hanni Kamaly.

-A billboard by Arkiv S will be installed at Domkyrkoforum during the exhibition period.
+A billboard by Arkiv S will be installed on the facade of Lunds konsthall during the exhibition period.

-BEHOLD, WE ARE HERE is shaped around artistic practices that reflect on the position of the subject in contemporary society through a critical rereading of historical narratives.
+BEHOLD, WE ARE HERE revolves around nine artistic practices that reflect critically on the position of the individual in contemporary society and on how the past continues to shape the present.

-The participating artists offer us complexities from the point of view of the political subject in relation to histories that are both intimate and global.
-Their work questions public and collective memory and examines the past as it continues to impact the present.
+The participating artists return to interpretations of events that are both intimate and global.
+Their work questions public and collective memory.
 Whose stories are forgotten?
 What role do history and memory play in the formation of the Self?
-In which way are current structures and economies entangled with collective and individual pasts?
+How have current power structures grown out of a shared past?

-BEHOLD, WE ARE HERE is curated by artist Hanni Kamaly, whose practice and research form the affective and theoretical basis of the exhibition.
-Kamaly searches archives and collections for traces of bodies which were, throughout history, deprived of a name and a voice.
-The resulting work weaves together historical and anthropological fragments.
-It exposes structures of patriarchal and colonial power, racism and nationalism that extend into the present.
+BEHOLD, WE ARE HERE is curated by the artist Hanni Kamaly, whose practice and research form the basis of the exhibition.
+Kamaly searches archives and other collections for traces of bodies which were, throughout history, deprived of a name and a voice.
+The resulting work weaves together histories and exposes structures of patriarchal and colonial power, racism and nationalism also in the present.

 Curator: Hanni Kamaly